Danvictorgithub/chatdice/README.md

 # chatdice
-rework of ChatDice with SolidJS and Laravel
+rework of DiceChat with SolidStart and Laravel